Every Hilbert space frame has a Naimark complement: Construction of General Naimark Complements

+\begin{proof} Letting $G$ be the synthesis operator of $\{g_n\}_{n=1}^N$, since the eigenvalues of the frame operator $GG^*$ are precisely the non-zero eigenvalues of the Gram matrix $G^*G$, this is immediate from equation (\ref{bnd}). \end{proof}

-While the previous theorem shows that the general Naimark complement of a frame may not have a lower frame bound comparable to the lower frame bound of the original frame, a simple adjustment of the construction can produce complements with comparable lower bounds.
-Namely, instead of adding $M-K$ vectors to create a $B-$tight frame, add $M$ vectors to produce a tight frame with a desired tight frame bound $C>B$.
-The same arguments show the complement now has upper frame bound $C$ and lower frame bound $C-B$.
-Also, the results of Theorem \ref{prop} hold for this construction where we set $K=0$.
-Naimark complements obtained by adding $M$ vectors are not unitarily equivalent to complements when we add $M-K$ vectors however.
-Indeed (\ref{bnd}) shows
+The previous theorem shows a Naimark complement of a frame may not have a lower frame bound comparable to the lower frame bound of the original frame.
+However, we can control the lower frame bounds by considering non-canonical completions of $\{f_n\}_{n=1}^N$ to a tight frame.
+Notice a different completion will effect the isometry $\Phi^*$ given in the definition of a Naimark complement.
+Specifically instead of adding the $M-K$ vectors $\{h_m\}_{m=K+1}^M=\{(B-\lambda_m)\varphi_m\}_{m=K+1}^M$ to create a $B-$tight frame, we may add the $M$ vectors $\{h_m\}_{m=1}^M=\{(C-\lambda_m)\varphi_m\}_{m=1}^M$ to produce a tight frame with any desired tight frame bound $C>B$.
+In this case, $\Phi^*$ is now an isometry embedding $\cH_M$ into $\ell_2(M+N)$.
+Identifying $\cH_M$ with $\Phi^*(\cH_M)$ and $\cH_{N}$ with $[\Phi^*(\cH_M)]^\perp$, arguments like those in Theorem \ref{prop} and Theorem \ref{bds} show a Naimark complement's frame vectors now span $\cH_{M}^\perp=\cH_N$, and this frame has upper frame bound $C$ and lower frame bound $C-B$.